 - Stress reduction practices, such as meditation therapy

-In Fort Lauderdale and West Palm Beach, Florida, you receive all of these therapies and other vital services for your best chance of long-term sobriety.
-This accredited treatment takes place at Serenity House Detox.
+In Fort Lauderdale and Jupiter, Florida, you receive all of these therapies and other vital services for your best chance of long-term sobriety.
+This accredited treatment takes place at Serenity House Detox & Recovery.
 Call us now at 866-294-5306 for more information about schizophrenia vs psychosis and what to expect from quality detox treatment.